zalavariandris/PyVideoPlayer/README.md

 # PyVideoPlayer

-This is a simple work in progress image sequence player built with python3 pyside6, opencv and OpenImageIO.
+PyVideoPlayer is a work in progress video and image sequence player, with built in cache for realtime playback, and scrubbing.
+Built on top of OpenImageIO, OpenCV, PySide6 and python3.

+## Features
+- [x] support for a wide variety of image format includeing jpg, dpx, exr.
+- [x] support for movie format including h264
+- [x] export to mp4 with h264 encoding.
+- [x] export to jpeg sequence
+- [x] apply LUT (currently with CPU)
+- [ ] compare video side by side
+- [ ] annotations

 ![screenshot](./docs/screenshot.png)

-## TODO features
+## TODO
 - [x] open files directly with UI
 - [x] open video with *drag and drop*
 - [ ] open lut with *drag and drop*